beyondtheinferno/high-performance-computing/beowulf-cluster.md

 3. After installation, power off the virtual machine and do the following in each virtual machine

       Settings -> Network -> Check the "Enable Network Adaptor" option -> Select "Bridged Adaptor" and select the displayed name -> OK
+4. Install ssh-server by using `sudo apt-get install openssh-server`

-4. Assign a static IP address to each virtual machine by -
+5. Assign a static IP address to each virtual machine by -
     - Run the following commands in terminal -
         - `ifconfig` -> gives the network name, address, netmask, network address(X.X.0.0) and broadcast address
         - `route -m` ->  gives the gateway address